k21971/CrecelleHack/doc/variantfixes.md

   - implicit_medium is a config option that allows control over whether "medium" is omitted from sized item descriptions.
 Defaults to true.

+## New Monsters
+- Killer Coins
+  - These are from SLASH'EM, but have been substantially modified here, because monsters should present interesting problems and ideas.
+  - Different size piles of killer coins have been renamed.
+  - When killed, killer coins explode into gold pieces, showering the area with coins.
+As a side effect, any death drops are also scattered.
+  - Coins are additionally immune to stoning, have a weight, and can be rarely generated when polypiling gold.

 ## New Objects
 - Upgrade Kit
   - As in dnethack, it can be used to resize objects.
 Unlike dnethack, it